KCCG/shell-genomics/_episodes/05-writing-scripts.md

 file using the same name it had on the server: species_EnsemblBacteria.txt

 It's important to note that both ``curl`` and ``wget`` download to the computer that the command line belongs to.
-So, if you are logged into AWS on the command line and execute the ``curl`` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.
+So, if you are logged into the cluster and execute the ``curl`` command above in the terminal then the file will be downloaded to the cluster, not your local machine.

 ### Moving files between your laptop and your instance